Jarvis4444/Education/README.md

 # Bournemouth University
 Hi everyone!! this repository is dedicated to my journal through Bournemouth University.
-You can find all the main pieces of work from my time studying for my Bachelor's degree in computer forensics and cybersecurity!
-I will be adding more files and folders in the future when needed!

 ##  Academic Degree
 Please Visit [BSC (HONS) FORENSIC COMPUTING AND SECURITY](https://github.com/Jarvis4444/Bournemouth-University/tree/master/BSc) for all the main pieces of work that I have done for my BSc degree.